Bloodletting

-Bloodletting (or blood-letting) is the withdrawal of blood from a patient to prevent or cure illness and disease.
-Bloodletting, whether by a physician or by leeches, was based on an ancient system of medicine in which blood and other bodily fluids were regarded as "humours" that had to remain in proper balance to maintain health.
-It is claimed to have been the most common medical practice performed by surgeons from antiquity until the late 19th century, a span of over 2,000 years.
+Bloodletting (or blood-letting) is the deliberate withdrawal of blood from a patient to prevent or cure illness and disease.
+Bloodletting, whether by a physician or by leeches, was based on an ancient system of medicine in which blood and other bodily fluids were regarded as "humors" that had to remain in proper balance to maintain health.
+It was the most common medical practice performed by surgeons from antiquity until the late 19th century, a span of over 2,000 years.
 In Europe, the practice continued to be relatively common until the end of the 19th century.
-The practice has now been abandoned by modern-style medicine for all except a few very specific medical conditions.
-In the overwhelming majority of cases, the historical use of bloodletting was harmful to patients.
+The practice has been abandoned by modern-style medicine for all except a few very specific medical conditions.
+In the beginning of the 19th century, studies had begun to show the harmful effects of bloodletting.

-Today, the term phlebotomy refers to the drawing of blood for laboratory analysis or blood transfusion.
+The modern term phlebotomy refers to the drawing of blood for laboratory analysis or blood transfusion.
 Therapeutic phlebotomy refers to the drawing of a unit of blood in specific cases like hemochromatosis, polycythemia vera, porphyria cutanea tarda, etc., to reduce the number of red blood cells.
-The traditional medical practice of bloodletting is today considered to be a pseudoscience.
+The traditional medical practice of bloodletting is considered a pseudoscience, though the method is still commonly used in forms of alternative medicine.